• Skip to primary navigation

 Years ago most of the Amish were farmers of some sort (mostly dairy or produce farmers).
 It was believed that a farm was the best place to raise a family, with everyone working together and living off the land.

 Girls need to stay home and help their mothers with all the household chores, learn how to cook, sew, garden, and preserve the food that's harvested.
-While the boys work with their father and learn all the secrets of farming.
+While the boys work with their father and learn all the secrets of farming or whatever trade he is in.

 Even though their parents have very strict standards for them, and expect prompt and cheerful obedience, there is some security in knowing exactly what is expected of you.

-And I always knew that my parents loved me, even though they never told me so (typically the Amish do not show much affection), and I don't remember ever being complimented for a job well done.
-It was just expected that we do a good job.
-And I don't think I ever thought anything about it or expected a compliment.
+I always knew that my parents loved me, even though they never told me so (typically the Amish do not show much affection), and I don't remember ever being complimented for a job well done.
+It was just expected that we do a good job, and I don't think I ever thought anything about it or expected a compliment.
 Just the feeling of knowing I did my best was good enough.

 I feel like I had a fairly normal childhood as an Amish kid growing up on a farm.
 Obviously, it was very different from how most kids grow up today.
 But it was more like most kids grew up a hundred years ago.